rgarro/gomaLoka/README.md

 Central American teachers begging for former students who were circumcised and castrated for being tricked into attending private high schools their parents didn't pay for.
 Crying Guatemalans who sold their penises in San Jose.

+The Pawnee county peoples wont give them any money, Tha Afganistan war is Lost ...

 Cool and Quite Lennie Tristano Buddy de Franco

 TO BE CONTINUED ...